 Evidence-based practice means the conscientious use of the best practices available.
 These treatments are scientifically proven to produce positive results.
 Choosing individual treatment activities combines individual clinical experience with the treatments, scientific studies on the efficacy of treatment, and client expectations for treatment.
 In short, an evidence-based approach constantly looks at new research and studies and re-evaluates practice based on findings.

 Many treatment programs are based on the 12 steps and the disease model of addiction.
 These activities, while they have some benefit, are not the latest in addiction treatment and in fact if they are not used in conjunction with new treatment activities are a seventy-plus year old protocol!
 Imagine if you went to the hospital for cancer treatment and were given only the tools that were in use seventy years ago; you’d demand better treatment.

 While we do offer the 12 steps to all clients at Cliffside Malibu because there are many benefits to this program, it is not in and of itself treatment.
 While the 12 steps can provide much needed support to those with addiction problems, especially after leaving the relative safety of a treatment center, the 12 steps alone are not treatment per se and have an extremely poor success rate.
 For people who only go to 12 step programs with no other support, the success rate at one year is estimated to be between 8 and 13%.
 Seventy-plus years ago when 12 step programs began, any success was deemed invaluable.
-Now, we have many treatments that have brought our recovery rate at one year to around 70%.

 Why Evidence-Based Treatments Work